firecat53/bitwarden-menu/README.md

   collections.
 - Hide selected folders from the default and 'View/Type Individual entries' views.
-- Define multiple vault URLs in the config file.
 - Configure the characters and groups of characters used during password generation.
 - Optional Pinentry support for secure passphrase entry.